Jake-Hero/php-vanilla-GTAPinas/README.md

 ----

+**EDIT: as of April 2025, this project is no longer active - however this project ended in a good high note.
+The website is planned and is coded optimizely.**

 This is a project, currently being worked on and active.
 (Active Website @ http://renegadecommunity.xyz/)

 This is a User Control Panel website made for GTA Pinas (Renegade Community), a game server in San Andreas Multiplayer.